big14way/predictify-contracts/README.md

 ## 🧠 Project Summary
 This repository contains smart contracts for Stellar's Soroban platform, organized in a Rust workspace.
 Key components include:

-- `hello-world`: A basic example contract for testing and structure reference.
+- `predictify-hybrid`: The main prediction market contract with oracle integration.
 - `predictify-hybrid`: A hybrid prediction market with oracle integration (Reflector, Pyth), staking, dispute resolution, and community voting.

 ---